MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Urgent

+1. Delete images folder from server directory
-1.  type files frisby and node-fetch were modified
+1.  type files frisby and node-fetch were modified - node fetch change reverted

+/home/rob/Documents/Training-GreenLanternOnly/bldg25-chat-6/bldg25-chat-demo/node_modules/@types/node-fetch/index.d.ts
+/home/rob/Documents/Training-GreenLanternOnly/bldg25-chat-6/bldg25-chat-demo/node_modules/@types/frisby/index.d.ts

-2. Remove redis auth keys from code except local
+2. Remove redis auth keys from code except local - auth keys only in README file for now
-3. Dead code elimination
+3. Create build script for use by Heroku OR decide to build locally and push to Heroku

 ## TODO: Normal

 1. Deploy to Heroku
+2. Minify and/or uglify server code
-1. Delete images in server folder and remove image server code
+3. Delete images in server folder and remove image server code
-1. Add gmail oath 2.0 signup OR okta login option
+4. Add gmail oath 2.0 signup OR okta login option
-1. Final product card if it is alone stretches accross the screen
+5. Final product card if it is alone stretches accross the screen
-1. Create instructions on how to use this demo app
+6. Create instructions on how to use this demo app
-1. Signup should add snack bar message when it fails
+7. Signup should add snack bar message when it fails

 ### Deployment Options